olivluca/combi_d/protocol/README.md

 I think 0x01 means "ready", 0x02 "on" (acknowledging D3 in the request) and 0x03 "working" (heater or boiler on).

-In ventilation mode it never shows 0x03 even if the fan is running, unless you send a 0x01 in D3 in the request.
+In ventilation mode it never shows 0x03 even if the fan is running, unless you send a 0x00 in D3 in the request (after keeping it at 0x01).
 In that case it shows 0x03 briefly.

 ### request 2
 |Frame type|Function|D1|D2|D3|D4|D5|